-It doesn’t happen because the experience is healing, therapeutic and restorative.
+It doesn’t happen because the experience is healing, therapeutic, and restorative.
 It is not a punishment and students come to appreciate the sacrifice parents made on their behalf.
 As parents, we often have to make difficult decisions, and this decision is no different.
 But, you are making it in your role (and life perspective) as an adult and parent.
-You should not be hostage because of fearing your child will hold this against you.
+You should not be a hostage because of fear your child will hold this against you.

 Some people In my circle of influence say sending my child away for treatment will damage the parent-child relationship.

-This is simply not accurate and is an uninformed opinion even among some professionals.
+This is simply not accurate and is an uninformed opinion, even among some professionals.
 For many parents, the relationship already has damages.
 It is counter-intuitive to think that doing nothing, or staying the course, will heal the relationship.
 Parents seek out help from Venture Academy in a large part because they are concerned about the deteriorating relationship.
-Often people assume that treatment will damage the parent/child relationship.
-However, that often has its roots in stigma, bias and lack of current knowledge.
+Often, people assume that treatment will damage the parent/child relationship.
+However, that belief has its roots in stigma, bias, and lack of current knowledge.